Advocacy

 Putting Community First campaign

-Community involvement was integral to this campaign’s success, with around 10,000 emails sent by community to relevant election candidates voicing the community’s compelling support.
+Community involvement was integral to this campaign’s success, with around 10,000 emails sent by community to relevant election candidates voicing the community’s compelling support for key community projects.

 Thanks to the community’s strong participation and the Government’s recognition of the importance of these projects to our community, significant support was secured for the Girrawheen Hub Precinct.
 Hon.
 Dr Anne Aly MP, Member for Cowan, announced a $5.5 million commitment from the Federal Government toward the project.